 The Story Of Amy Winehouse's Back To Black Single

-We mark the singer-songwriter's birthday passing by delving into one of her most famous tracks.
+We mark eight years since the singer-songwriter's tragic passing by delving into one of her most iconic tracks.

-Amy Winehouse's untimely death shocked critics and fans alike, with the music world mourning the troubled singer who had so much more to give-having only released two studio albums.
+Amy Winehouse's untimely death shocked critics and fans alike, with the music world mourning the troubled singer who had so much more to give, after having only released two studio albums.

 The success of Winehouse's 2006 Back To Black record catapulted her into the mainstream, changing her life irrevocably and turning her into an international superstar.